HowlandLab/DIBS/README.md

 To run the Streamlit app with an existing Pipeline file, run:

   - `streamlit run main.py streamlit -- -p '/absolute/path/to/existing.pipeline'`
-    - This works with Linux and Windows systems so long as the path is absolute, and
+    - This works with any operating system so long as the path is absolute, and
-    - **Ensure that the path to the pipeline is in single quotes** so that it is evaluated as-is (or else you could have problems with backslashes being evaluated and other weird character quirks)
+    - **Ensure that the path to the pipeline is in single quotes** so that it is evaluated as-is (or else Windows users may encounter problems with backslashes being evaluated and other weird character quirks)

 ### Bare package use option (WIP)